binpash/pash/README.md

 convert  them  to  sequential  shell   scripts  (manually),  and  then  back  to distributed scripts (w/ our tool), and compare.

+# Notes

+## K: On distributing user written commands

+It seems that a very important feature of a distributed shell, would be to correctly distribute any command that might have been written by the user.
+By default we should never distribute a command that hasn't been analysed to make sure that it can be distributed safely.

+It might be feasible to study some of the standard shell commands (grep, ls, ...) and implement a distributed version of them (either custom or on top of the standard implementation).
+However what happens with user-written commands?
+In order to deal with this, we should come up with some abstraction, that represents how to 'lightly' distribute each user written command.
+This could be given to the system by the user using some configuration file, so that our implementations knows how and when to distribute a user-written command.

+Is this a necessary feature for a distributed shell?
+If so, what is a nice abstraction that represents how "much" can one command be lightly distributed.
+Has something like that been implemented in any other distributed shell?

+By lightly distributed, I mean that the command is run several times as is, the only extension being that the input is split and the output is merged appropriately.

 # Future Ideas

 > Look into literature  on streaming sorts (log steps); the  first few things do